Kelli Ali: Band of Angels and Ghostdriver (2013–present)

-Ali released her 5th album in 2013, entitled Band of Angels.
+Ali released her fifth album in 2013, entitled Band of Angels.
 She has collaborated with the UK band Cult With No Name.

 On 2 December 2016, on her Instagram feed Kelli Ali announced a new project, Ghostdriver.
 In her announcement Ali stated "...it will be a joint album & film project.
 A noir thriller and love letter to London."
 The project was being crowd-funded via a PledgeMusic campaign.
 On 30 December 2017, Ali posted an update to the site, stating, "Thanks to you, all the filming for Ghostdriver was completed and the edit is in full swing, all songs written and in the later stages of production."

 On 24 November 2018, Ali released "The Fear of London" as the lead single from Ghostdriver.
 It was distributed as a seven-track digital remix single exclusively to fans who contributed to her PledgeMusic campaign.
 This was followed by an exclusive PledgeMusic-only digital release of the full 15-track Ghostdriver album on 26 January 2019, with an announcement that a full commercial release of the album and single will follow later in 2019 in conjunction with the release of the final film.
 In the album release announcement, Ali also revealed that her former Sneaker Pimps bandmate and notable producer and engineer Liam Howe contributed extensively to the mix and additional production of the album, notably marking the first collaboration between two original Sneaker Pimps band members since their disbandment.

 As post-production work on the film continued through 2019, Ali released a stand-alone single, "Sadistic".
 It is a collaboration with producer Satoshi Tomiie, recorded during the Ghostdriver sessions.
 It features additional mix and production from Liam Howe.
 Released in December 2019 was a limited edition, deluxe Lipstick USB set and a new music video.
 The Ghostdriver film's post-production suffered delays in 2020 due to the Coronavirus pandemic.
 The soundtrack album was released 26 November 2020, with the film expected around summer 2023 after various post-production delays.
 As of September 2024 the film has not been released.

 In September 2019, Kelli Ali appeared as a main feature in the Visual Collaborative electronic catalogue, in an issue themed Vivencias which translates to "Experiences" in Spanish.
 She was interviewed alongside 30 people from around the world such as Dakore Akande, Adelaide Damoah and Desdamona.

 In 2021, Ali's song "Rocking Horse" appeared on the soundtrack of the six-part Netflix thriller series Behind Her Eyes.

-Paintings and Drawings

-Kelli Ali is selling paintings and drawings signed by herself via biglobon.com.